 The older you get, the higher your BMI is allowed to be.
-For example, in people over age 50, BMI of 25 to 30 is still normal and very healthy.
+For example, in people over age 50, a BMI score of 25 to 30 is still normal and indicates a healthy weight.
 I also believe the 45th percentile weight is a good estimate of your ideal weight.

 Why do I have two versions of a BMI calculator on halls.md?
 It's a leftover from year 2000, and I can't bring myself to delete old pages.
 So this page reminds me of the old-school html with tables, while the main BMI calculator is where new features will continue to appear.
 Some people like this one, with no graphics.

 You can unfortunately still find rigid categories on CDC pages like this but, they have more useful things like a BMI percentiles calculator for children, which, reminds me to mention because it's not obvious: my Weight Percentiles calculator is VERY equivalent to a BMI percentile.

 Recently I've been looking at other BMI calculators, for instance at Mayo Clinic, which disappoint me, not only because of the ads for their branded diet, but they refer to a 2013 WHO report, where various academics still lump together overweight and obesity into 'combined', which of course is less healthy than normal weight.
 Whenever you read a study abstract where the word "combined" is used in confusing ways, that's deliberate tricky wordsmithing.